Hou-Rui/pybasic/README.md

 ```

 Any code in the module will be executed.
 If the module is python-based, it will be executed at runtime; if it is pybasic-based, it will be compiled into the main program before being executed.

+There are some modules defined in `./basic_lib`.
+Pybasic will search in `./basic_lib` first when importing a module.
+However, it is not recommended to save your own modules in `./basic_lib` if you want others to run your program.
+Save in the working directory instead.